Language Learning

 Learning in another language is a challenge that develops resilience and higher-level thinking in students.
 In a dual language classroom, it’s important to challenge students further by asking them to make connections between themselves, the material they are learning, and the world outside the classroom.
 Make learning relevant to all students by providing opportunities for students to see themselves reflected in their learning, especially through multicultural curricular materials.

 Within the classroom, dual language teachers show respect for the cultural and linguistic customs of all their students and families.
 Acknowledging cultural differences, encouraging empathy when learning about new cultures, and considering other perspectives are several ways to cultivate multicultural appreciation among students.
-Furthermore, teachers need a lot of patience to create lessons that are approachable for all of their students when establishing an equitable learning environment.
+Furthermore, teachers need a lot of patience to create lessons that are approachable for all of their students when establishing a welcoming learning environment.
 Students deserve to learn in a way that unlocks their potential, that challenges them, and that recognizes their lives outside the classroom.

-3. Designing learning activities that promote social justice and empower students
+3. Designing learning activities that empower students

 An example of this is when dual language students at South Elementary in Person County, North Carolina, created a kid-friendly fire safety video in Spanish.
 Students saw a need to make information more accessible to Spanish-speaking children and created a resource to meet that need.